SAINT PAUL’S CATHOLIC SCHOOL PARENT/STUDENT HANDBOOK

 Infractions of the above rules can result in loss of bus privileges.
 Transportation to and from School will be the responsibility of the Parents.

 CANCELLATION OF SCHOOL Cancellation of school takes place only during circumstances such as extreme weather, equipment failure, or public crises.
 School will not be canceled unless significant safety risk has been created by unusual circumstances.
 The school will usually follow the decision of the Orleans County Supervisory Union during inclement weather due to the shared busing and similar safety guidelines.
 Every practical means is used to notify parents of a cancellation.
 Announcements will be made on 92 MOO , 1490 WIKE, and WCAX TV.
 Announcements are usually aired about 6:30 A.M.
 Please listen to the radio and be patient instead of trying to call the station or the school.
-A school reach phone call will also be sent out as soon as the cancellation occurs.
+An phone call alert will be sent out using the most current data you entered in Ren Web as soon as the cancellation occurs.
 In the unusual circumstance where school must be canceled during the school day, the Administration and faculty will determine that all children have satisfactory transportation and supervision at their home before releasing them from school.
 A school person will telephone parents or guardians.
 Please be sure the school has updated emergency phone numbers.

 CHANGE OF ADDRESS/TELEPHONE NUMBER It is very important that every family maintain an up-to-date address and telephone number record at the Office.
 Please notify St. Paul’s immediately if you have a change of address or telephone number during the school year.
 We must also be notified if there is a change in emergency numbers.